syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Localization.md

 ---
 layout: post
-title: Localization in GridControl for Syncfusion Essential Windows Forms
+title: Localization in Windows Forms Grid Control control | Syncfusion
-description: This section explains on how to localize the GridControl.
+description: Learn about Localization support in Syncfusion Windows Forms Grid Control control and more details.
 platform: windowsforms
 control: GridControl
 documentation: ug
 ---

-# Localization
+# Localization in Windows Forms Grid Control

 Localization support allows to set the content according to the language or culture of a specific country or region.